near/docs/docs/1.concepts/1.basics/account.md

 ### Dev Accounts {#dev-accounts}

-Dev accounts are special accounts made automatically by tools like near-cli and the wallet to help you automate testing and deploying of contracts.
-Since every account can have a contract, but re-deploying contracts DOES NOT create new state, you often want to deploy to a completely different account when testing.
+Dev accounts are made automatically by tools like near-cli and the wallet to help you automate testing and deploying contracts.
+Since every account can have a contract, but re-deploying contracts DOES NOT create new state, you often want to deploy rapidly to fresh accounts when testing.

-Dev accounts are very useful for automating your testing, and many examples in the NEAR ecosystem use some sort of `yarn dev:deploy` script that deploys contracts and maybe even run some tests.
+Dev accounts are very useful for automating your testing.
+Many examples in the NEAR ecosystem use scripts that deploy contracts to dev accounts.
-It's important to know how these accounts are created, where their credentials are stored and how you can use them yourself.
+It's important to know how these accounts are created, where their credentials are stored, and how you can use them.

 > **Note:** When deploying multiple test examples and creating new dev accounts, you will need to "Sign Out" of the NEAR Wallet on any `localhost` examples and "Sign In" again!
 Signing in adds an access key to your account and saves the private key in localStorage so the app can call contract methods without asking for approval again.
 BUT!
-There's a chance you're now trying to interact with a contract that is deployed on a completely different dev account.
+There's a chance you're now trying to interact with a contract deployed on an entirely different dev account.

 #### How to create a dev account {#how-to-create-a-dev-account}